pushtikadia/pushtikadia/README.md

   <br>

 # 📬 About Me
+## About Me

--🎓 B.Tech Computer Science & Engineering Student
+- 🎓 B.Tech Computer Science & Engineering Student

--🧩 Consistently Working On New Projects And Ideas
+- 💡 Continuously Exploring New Technologies And Building Meaningful Projects

--🚀 Passionate About Learning New Skills And Growing Daily
+- 🚀 Passionate About Expanding My Skills And Growing As A Developer

--🐍 Currently larning Python and its libraries — Pandas, NumPy, Matplotlib, Django
+- 🐍 Currently Learning Python And Its Ecosystem — Pandas, NumPy, Matplotlib, Django

--📧 Email: pushtikadia@gmail.com
+- 📬 Email: pushtikadia@gmail.com

 # 🌍 Social Connects